 Girls undergo female genital cutting (FGC) as a result of deep-rooted tradition among practising communities.
 The practice is a social norm that is held in place by an entire community; men and women alike.
 FGC is often a tradition that is passed down through generations, meaning that parents often unquestioningly have their daughters cut because the community expects it.

-The practice of cutting girls is frequently based on a traditional belief in the need to control a girl’s sexuality and ensure her virginity until marriage, or to prepare her for marriage.
+Also referred to as female genital mutilation (FGM), the practice of cutting girls is frequently based on a traditional belief in the need to control a girl’s sexuality and ensure her virginity until marriage, or to prepare her for marriage.
 A girl who remains uncut will often be considered unsuitable for marriage.
 There are also often misconceptions that an uncut girl will be promiscuous, unclean, bad luck, or less fertile.

 In some communities, there are also misconceptions that it is a religious obligation to cut their daughters.